krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 You can check the [README PR](https://github.com/jvm-profiling-tools/async-profiler/pull/483#discussion_r735019623){:target="_blank"}
 discussion for more information on this topic.
 But let's focus on the usage of the mode for our purposes.
-In this case, we could easily do it with a plain IDE debugger, but there are situations where something is happening only in one environment, or we are tracing some issues that we do not know how to reproduce.
+In this case, we could easily do it with a plain IDE debugger, but there are situations where something is happening only in one environment, or we are tracing some issues we do not know how to reproduce.

-Since Spring beans are usually created during applications startup let's run our application that way:
+Since Spring beans are usually created during applications startup, let's run our application that way:

 ```shell
 java \